Ashok Panagariya: Early life and education

-Positions
+Career

+He headed the department of neurology at the SMS Medical College and became the Principal of the institution.
+He also served as Vice Chancellor of Rajasthan University of Health Sciences, as the president of Indian Academy of Neurology 2010–2011 and was a member of the State Planning Board on Health.

 Panagariya was a professor emeritus of the SMS Medical College and an honorary neurologist to the Armed Forces of India.
 He was the chairman of DISHA Foundation, a non-profit non-governmental organization engaged in the welfare of people with special needs.
 He was also associated with the Post Graduate Institute of Medical Education and Research, Chandigarh and the Press Club of Jaipur, as a member.

-Honours

-Panagariya received the Merit award from the Government of Rajasthan in 1992.
-The Medical Council of India awarded him the Dr. B. C. Roy Award, the highest Indian award in the medical category, in 2002.
-He was awarded the civilian honour of Padma Shri in 2014 by the Government of India.
-He was a recipient of the UNESCO Award for medical/social contributions, the Lifetime Achievement Award from The Times of India and of the Lifetime Achievement Award of Madras Neuro Trust.

 Publications

 Panagariya had more than ninety publications in peer reviewed journals and contributed to a textbook on neurology by Walter George Bradley.
 He also wrote on health issues and the science of spiritualism.